pvcraven/arcade_book/source/chapters/08_functions/functions.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image:: catch.svg
-    :width: 25%
+    :width: 22%
     :class: right-image

 We need to *capture* the result.
 We do that by setting a variable equal to the value the function returned.
-In this code we capture the result by putting a variable to the left of the function call and using the ``=`` operator.
-Later the code prints the value, but that's not capturing, we are just using the result we captured in the code above it.
+In this next code example we capture the result by putting a variable to the left of the function call and using the ``=`` (assignment) operator.
+Later the code prints the value, but that's not capturing!
+That is just *using* the result we captured and printing it.

 .. code-block:: python